openmobilityfoundation/governance/README.md

 # OMF Governance
 Administrative, guidance, process, and legal area for the OMF organization that spans multiple projects.
+Maintained by OMF employees, with direction form the Operations Working Group and OMF Board.

 ## Administration